clayallsopp/graphqlhub/README.md

 ## TODO

+- Better visual design
 - Add more APIs!
 - Extract the schemas into their own repo, so others can easily drop them into their own projects
+- Use GraphiQL from NPM, not the vendoring thing done now

+PRs for anything above would be excellent!